 An archipelago of 19 main islands bathed by the waters of the Pacific, Hawaii is for many people a paradise on earth.
-Here you will find dream beaches, green cliffs, plenty of volcanoes – and unforgettable snorkeling sessions!
+Here you will find dream beaches, green cliffs, plenty of volcanoes – and unforgettable snorkeling times!

 On these recently formed volcanic islands, the coral reefs are relatively recent and have developed beside the coastline (mainly fringing reefs, sometimes protected by a coral barrier).
-Almost all the snorkeling spots on the main islands (Oahu, Big Island, Maui and Kauai) are accessible from the shore.
+Almost all the snorkeling spots on the main islands (Oahu, Big Island, Maui, and Kauai) are accessible from the shore.

 It is said that the Hawaiian Islands, lying nearly 2500 miles from the nearest mainland, are the most isolated islands in the world.
 The result is an exceptional rate of endemism, only equaled by the Red Sea.
 In fact, it is estimated that of the 70 species of coral and 680 species of fish that have been identified in the Hawaii archipelago, over 25% are endemic and are not found anywhere else on the planet.